RowlandOti/CustomViewsExample/README.md

 [![Build Status](https://travis-ci.org/RowlandOti/CustomViewsExample.svg?branch=master)](https://travis-ci.org/RowlandOti/CustomViewsExample)

 # CustomViewsExample
+ A demonstration of drawing various custom Views, ViewGroups and various widgets.
 Sometimes we need to develop customised UI for apps.
+This could be for the purpose of:
+ - being unique
+ - client requirements
+ - performance improvement
-This could be for the purpose of being unique, client requirements, performance improvement or providing a custom experience to the user.
-A demonstration of drawing various custom Views, ViewGroups and various widgets.
+ - providing a custom experience to the user.
+ - aplying animations

 Preview: